Delhi/NCR:

 Nov 30 , 2023 | 2 min read

-Prostate cancer is one of the most common cancers among men, with millions of new cases diagnosed worldwide each year.
+Prostate cancer is one of the most common cancers among men; millions of new cases are diagnosed worldwide each year.
+Early detection plays an essential role in the successful treatment of prostate cancer, and one of the primary methods for screening is the PSA test.
 In this blog, we'll delve into the world of prostate cancer screening, focusing on the PSA test and exploring its advantages and disadvantages.

 What is the PSA Test?